FocusBT/cloud-tee-starter-template/README.md

 1. Build Docker image from Dockerfile, `api-server/Dockerfile` in this example.
 2. Push built docker image to your container registry
 3. Update the docker compose file with the new image
-4. Deploy to Phala TEE Cloud using `teecloud` CLI with the name you set in `APP_NAME` with the updated docker compose file.
+4. Deploy to Phala TEE Cloud using `phala` CLI with the name you set in `APP_NAME` with the updated docker compose file.

 ### Trigger Conditions:
 ```yaml